 Think about the last conversation you had with your partner.
-Was it about work, your finances, the kids, upcoming obligations, or something similarly, well, flat?
+Was it about work, your finances, the kids, upcoming obligations, or something similar?
 If you answered yes, then it may be time to change the subject.
-True, happily married couples talk about all of the above, but they also make a point to regularly engage in dynamic discussions that dig a little deeper.
+True, happily married couples talk about all of the above, but they also make a point to regularly engage in dynamic discussions that dig a little deeper, too.

-You can set some typical dialogue questions about each other's daily experiences to start the conversation between the two of you.
+You can set some typical questions about each other's daily experiences to start the conversation between the two of you.
+Try these:

 - How do you feel about today?